If you would like to read any of my papers but cannot access them, please get in touch and I can send you a copy.

 Can sign of biological stress in the long bones be examined from CT images?
 This paper explores this question in comparison to the traditional method of using x-ray images.

-Reference to paper in Anthropological Anzeiger (2016)
+Link to paper in Anthropological Anzeiger (2016)

 A method for estimating age of medieval sub-adults from infancy to adulthood based on long bone length